 Developing sustainable mobility solutions has never been more needed given the threat that climate change poses to our communities and to our planet.
-According to the EPA, the top source of CO2 emissions in the U.S. is the transportation sector.
+According to the U.S. Environmental Protection Agency ("EPA"), the top source of CO2 emissions in the U.S. is the transportation sector.
 Any solution to current and future transportation demands must embrace sustainability.

-Over the past two decades, improvements inlithium-ion batteries and power electronics alongside the ever-increasing performance of microelectronics have enabled the development and deployment of new sustainable energy and transportation solutions.
+Over the past two decades, improvements in lithium-ion batteries and power electronics alongside the ever-increasing performance of microelectronics have enabled the development and deployment of new sustainable energy and transportation solutions.
 The success of electric ground vehicles have fueled continued investments in improving these technologies.
 Battery energy densities, in particular, have improved enough that application to aviation is now practical.

 We expect the electrification of transportation to accelerate and extend to the skies in the decade ahead, representing a bright spot where technology, economy and sustainability converge.
 Applying electrification to small aircraft unlocks new degrees of freedom in aircraft design that were not possible with traditional, combustion engines.
-In particular, distributed electric propulsion rather than a single central engine enables a new class of quiet, safe, and economical vertical takeoff and landing aircraft that were previously not possible.
+In particular, using multiple small electric motors (which has been called "distributed electric propulsion") rather than a single central engine enables a new class of quiet, safe, and economical vertical takeoff and landing aircraft that were previously not possible.

-The aircraft's six propulsion units are distributed across the airframe Each of these units is connected to two separate batteries.
+Each of these units is connected to two separate batteries.